oracle/rwloadsim/docs/ERRORLIST.md

 ### RWL-002 warning: "public directory '%s' is not accessible or does not appear correct"
 The verification that the public directory exists and is correct failed.
-You probably have an invalid installation or are directly using an rwloadsimNN.
+You probably have an invalid installation or are directly using an rwloadsimNN in an unexpected way..
-In the latter case, always use the rwloadsim executable, not a client specific one, or use the full pathname to your rwloadsimNN executable.

 ### RWL-003 error: "premature end-of-file or abort"
 Your rwloadsim program terminated unexpectedly.
 Typical causes are: